i40sys/iotgw/README.md

 Woking on opening an internal project to the public.

+> An opinionated way grouping together a set of applications for resolving industrial IoT challenges inside a manufactoring plan.

 ## Features

 - iPXE based installation (netboot using HTTP and clonezilla)